NuGet/docs.microsoft.com-nuget/docs/create-packages/Creating-a-Package.md

 </package>
 ```

-Including MSBuild props and targets in a package was [introduced with NuGet 2.5](../release-notes/NuGet-2.5.md#automatic-import-of-msbuild-targets-and-props-files), therefore it is recommended to add the `minClientVersion="2.5"` attribute to the `metadata` element, to indicate the minimum NuGet client version required to consume the package.

 When NuGet installs a package with `\build` files, it adds MSBuild `<Import>` elements in the project file pointing to the `.targets` and `.props` files. (`.props` is added at the top of the project file; `.targets` is added at the bottom.)
 A separate conditional MSBuild `<Import>` element is added for each target framework.

 MSBuild `.props` and `.targets` files for cross-framework targeting can be placed in the `\buildMultiTargeting` folder.
 During package installation, NuGet adds the corresponding `<Import>` elements to the project file with the condition, that the target framework is not set (the MSBuild property `$(TargetFramework)` must be empty).